Bottas wins in Russia as Hamilton misses F1 win record - WHIZ News

 Sergio Perez was fourth for Racing Point in his best placing of the season, ahead of Daniel Ricciardo for Renault.
 Leclerc finished sixth, Ferrari’s best placing for seven races in one of the Italian team’s worst-ever seasons.
 His teammate Sebastian Vettel trailed in 13th after a crash in qualifying.

 Esteban Ocon came seventh for Renault ahead of the two Alpha Tauri cars of home racer Daniil Kvyat and Pierre Gasly.
 Alexander Albon couldn’t follow up his third-place finish at the last race at Mugello and was 10th in the second Red Bull.
-Albon has finished behind his teammate Verstappen every time they have both completed a race.
+Albon has finished behind his teammate Verstappen every time they have both completed a race this season.

-Russia allowed larger crowds than at any other round of the F1 season to date.
-Fans wore masks in stands filled to around half of normal capacity.
-Final attendance figures weren’t immediately available, but Russian media reported around 30,000 spectators were expected over the race weekend.
+Russia allowed far larger crowds than at any other round of the F1 season to date.
+Fans wore masks in stands filled to around half of normal capacity and had their temperatures measured when entering the venue,

+Organizers said 30,000 people on average were in the Olympic Park that includes the track for each day of the race weekend.
+That’s more than 10 times the previous highest daily attendance for an F1 race this season, set at Mugello earlier in the month.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports